AdaCore/training_material/courses/fundamentals_of_ada/040_statements.rst

 D.
    | end if;

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   * :explanation:`"A" uses the C-style equality/inequality operators`
+   * :ada:`A` uses the C-style equality/inequality operators
-   * :explanation:`"D" is legal because 'else' is not required`
+   * :ada:`D` is legal because :ada:`else` is not required

 ------
 Quiz